Akram Hamid Begzadeh Jaff: UN career

-Dr. Jaff joined the United Nations System in 1970 as Senior Agriculture Adviser in the UNDP in Mogadishu, Somalia where he served from 1970-1973.
-He later became the UNDP Resident Coordinator in Somalia and oversaw, among other things, the transition of Somalia’s independence from Italy.
+Dr. Jaff joined the United Nations System in 1970 as Senior Agriculture Adviser in the UNDP in Mogadishu, Somalia where he served from 1970 to 1973.
+He later became the UNDP Resident Coordinator in Somalia and oversaw, among other things, the transition of Somalia's independence from Italy.

 In 1974, Dr. Jaff was appointed as Senior Agriculture adviser to UNDP in Cairo, Egypt.
 He was a member of the UN Transition Team of the return of Al Arish in the Sinai Peninsula to Egypt after the Yom Kippur war between Israel and Egypt.
-In 1978, FAO established its official representation status in Egypt, and Dr. Jaff was appointed as FAO’s first Representative and Head of Mission in Egypt.
-He remained in Egypt until 1980 at which time he accepted a senior executive role at FAO’s Headquarters in Rome, Italy.
+In 1978, FAO established its official representation status in Egypt, and Dr. Jaff was appointed as FAO's first Representative and Head of Mission in Egypt.
+He remained in Egypt until 1980 at which time he accepted a senior executive role at FAO's Headquarters in Rome, Italy.

 Dr. Jaff and his family relocated to Rome in 1979, where he was appointed as Chief of Operations for the Middle East, North Africa and Eastern Mediterranean Countries (AGON).
-He managed a large operational portfolio of FAO’s technical assistance projects.
-Dr. Jaff was later appointed as Director of FAO’s Global Operation Division (AGO).
-From 1991-1992, he served as Special Senior Adviser to the Director-General of FAO for Middle East and North Africa affairs prior to retiring from the UN Systems in July 1992.
+He managed a large operational portfolio of FAO's technical assistance projects.
+Dr. Jaff was later appointed as Director of FAO's Global Operation Division (AGO).
+From 1991 to 1992, he served as Special Senior Adviser to the Director-General of FAO for Middle East and North Africa affairs prior to retiring from the UN Systems in July 1992.